vivekkilari/ghostty/PACKAGING.md

 install step can then be done with a `mv` or `cp` command (from `/tmp/ghostty` to wherever the package manager expects it).

-> [!NOTE]
->
-> **Version 1.1.1 and 1.1.2 are missing `fetch-zig-cache.sh`.** This was
-> an oversight on the release process.
-You can use the script from version
-> 1.1.0 to fetch the Zig cache for these versions.
-Future versions will
-> restore the script.

 ### Build Options

 Ghostty uses the Zig build system.
 You can see all available build options by